 Frederiksberg Runddel 1, 1621 København V

-A Copenhagen Christmas is not complete with a visit to Tivoli Gardens Amusement Park.
+A Copenhagen Christmas is not complete without a visit to Tivoli Gardens Amusement Park.
 Tivoli is all kinds of wonderful in every season, but it shines at Christmas.
 Even if you aren’t tempted by rides, you’ll want to come for the lights.
 Tivoli wears Christmas well and drips with charm.
-I adore the Julemarked, not to be missed.
+I adore their own Julemarked, not to be missed.

 Vesterbrogade 3, 1630 København V